 - April 18, 2025

-Beazley Security MXDR Teams recently observed a “free word to PDF converter” exhibit suspicious update activity across client environments.
+Updated to include discovery of PDFMaker reskin.
+Beazley Security MXDR Teams recently observed a “free word to PDF converter” exhibit suspicious activity across client environments.

 Executive Summary